nelson-social/community/CodeOfConduct.md

 ## 4. Unacceptable Behavior

+If you wouldn't do it in Oso Negro, don't do it on nelson.social either.

-The following behaviors are considered harassment and are unacceptable within our community:
+To be specific, the following behaviors are unacceptable within our community:

   * Anything in violation of our Terms of Service [LINK] including posting anything illegal in Canada.
   * Violence, threats of violence or violent language directed against another person.